fjl/geas/README.md

         selfdestruct           ; []
     mainnet:

-Note that declaring the target instruction set using `#pragma fork` will not prevent the output bytecode from running on a different EVM version, since it is just a compiler setting.
+Note that declaring the target instruction set using `#pragma target` will not prevent the output bytecode from running on a different EVM version, since it is just a compiler setting.
 The example program above will start behaving differently from its intended version on EVM version "cancun", because SELFDESTRUCT was turned into SENDALL in that fork.
 It may even stop working entirely in a later fork.

-`#pragma fork` can only appear in the program once.
+`#pragma target` can only appear in the program once.
 It cannot be placed in an include file.
 You have to put the directive in the main program file.

 ### #assemble